imixs/imixs-workflow/src/site/markdown/logging.md

 # Imixs-Workflow - Logging

-The Imixs-Worklfow engine provides a logging mechanism based on the Java Logging.
+The Imixs-Workflow engine provides a logging mechanism based on the Java Logging.
 There are several log levels defined:

 ## Loglevel INFO